svelte-on-solana/wallet-adapter/packages/ui/README.md

 	  AnchorConnectionProvider } from "@svelte-on-solana/wallet-adapter-ui";
   import { clusterApiUrl } from "@solana/web3.js";
-  import idl from '../../../target/idl/<my-anchor-project>.json'; // in case you are using Anchor import { PhantomWalletAdapter } from "@solana/wallet-adapter-wallets";
+  import idl from '../../../target/idl/<my-anchor-project>.json'; // in case you are using Anchor import { PhantomWalletAdapter, SolflareWalletAdapter } from "@solana/wallet-adapter-wallets";

   const localStorageKey = "walletAdapter";
   const network = clusterApiUrl('devnet'); // localhost or mainnet